delftswa/delftswa.github.io/chapters/docker/index.md

 It is designed as an open project, which introduces challenges as well as advantages.

 Overall, the architecture of the Docker project is well-maintained.
-There is one very important reason for this: <br>
+There is one very important reason for this: <br/>
 Despite the popularity of the project, the design reviews, code reviews and documentation reviews are executed very thoroughly.
 This ensures that contributions from not just Docker, Inc. employees, but also those from external parties like IBM, Microsoft and others fit in the overall design of the project.

 An important aspect of the Docker architecture is its modularity.
 All models have one responsibility, which fits the Unix philosophy.
-This design choice allows for good testability and provides a clear structure of the code. <br>
+This design choice allows for good testability and provides a clear structure of the code. <br/>
 Another such enforced design choice is the driver model.
 Several components are designed as a driver (e.g. storage driver, engine driver), which allows for an easier porting of that specific part of the code to another platform, or to providing a new driver with another implementation.